mihaiconstantin/bujo/README.md

 ### Snippets

-**BuJo** also provides various snippets for common actions.
+**BuJo** also provides various snippets for everyday actions.
 Below you can find a short description and example output for the snippets available:

 - `task` to enter a task